 If you follow the daily recommended intake for both saturated and unsaturated fat and you live an active lifestyle, you will find these fats are more your friend than your enemy.

 Within the unsaturated fat “family”, there are different types of fatty acids.
-As you know, the way fats are classified depends on the chemical composition, and unsaturated fats have at least one double bond—however, it is possible for unsaturated fatty acids to have more than one double bond.
-Hence, the different types of unsaturated fat.
 There are 2 main groups of unsaturated fats: polyunsaturated and monounsaturated.
-Polyunsaturated fatty acids have a handful of double bonds, where as monounsaturated fatty acids only have one.
-Your body is able to make (or “synthesize”) fatty acids with one or no double bonds.
+Polyunsaturated fatty acids have a handful of double bonds, whereas monounsaturated fatty acids only have one.
+Your body is able to make fatty acids with one or no double bonds.
 However, the human body is unable to create two types of polyunsaturated fat, which are essential fatty acids in human nutrition.

 Unlike unsaturated fat and saturated fat, which can be healthily incorporated into your daily regimen, you should be very mindful of trans fats.
 In fact, you want to avoid partially hydrogenated oils (PHO) as much as possible!
 PHO is most prevalent in heavily processed foods.
 Unlike saturated and unsaturated fat, hydrogenated fats are very unnatural substances.